yurutaso/castlocal/README.md

-Cast a local audio/video file to Google Home or Chromecast using pychromecast.
+Cast a audio/video from the local device or URL to Google Home or Chromecast using pychromecast.

-Usage: python cast.py "name of the cast device" "/path/to/media/file"
+Usage: python cast.py "name of the cast device" "/path/to/media/file or URL"

-Requirements: pip install Flask PyChromecast pynput
+Requirements: pip install Flask PyChromecast

 On Windows, it is covinient to put SendToCast.bat at the shell:sendto directly to cast the media file from the context menu.